Green man overlooks elderly

 There have been calls for the “green man” light at pedestrian crossings to stay on for longer in order to give elderly pedestrians more time to cross the road.
 National pedestrian charity Living Streets has found that a significant number of elderly pedestrians feel hurried or harassed when crossing the road, suggesting that the time in which the “green man” stays illuminated should be reconsidered.

 It may come as no surprise that users of stair lifts in the home and other such aids take longer to cross the road than other more mobile pedestrians.
-With this in mind, research was undertaken to highlight how these crossings no longer represent the needs of the British aging population.
+With this in mind, research was undertaken to highlight how these crossings no longer represent the needs of the British ageing population.

 “Too fast for many older people”